ETSIhackers/STIR2PETSIRD/README.md

 CAVEAT: the draft model generates code in the `prd` namespace.
 Nevertheless, we have used the name PETSIRD here in most places (except where needed).

-## How to use this template?

-These instructions will use `YourRepoName` for the name of your new repository.
-Obviously replace it with something appropriate.

-#### Create a new repository based on this template

-Easiest is to start from GitHub:
-1. Navigate to the URL of this repo: https://github.com/ETSInitiative/PETSIRDUseCaseTemplate
-2. Click on the `Use this template` button and create your own repo
-3. Pull it to your own local machine and modify
-   1. Search-and-replace all occurences of `PETSIRDUseCaseTemplate` with `YourRepoName`
-   2. Update the README.md to remove references to this template and write something about what your repo is going to do
-   3. Update the `environment.yml`to include what you need.
-For instance, if you need ROOT, add something like `- root=6.28.0`
-   4. Make some other basic changes and commit
-      ```sh
-      git commit -a -m "Updated template to YourRepoName"
-      git push
-      ```

 ### Using your repo